-Become familiar with the Service-Learning Opportunities through our Spring Service Sites
+Become familiar with the Service-Learning Opportunities through our Service Opportunities Chart

 Contact The Shriver Center to make an appointment with a Service-Learning Team member.
-Call the front desk at 410-455-2493 or visit The Shriver Center on the first floor of the Public Policy Building (Monday-Friday, 8:30am-5pm).
+Call our Front Office at 410-455-2493 or visit The Shriver Center on the first floor of the Public Policy Building (Monday-Friday, 8:30am-5pm).

 Meet with a Service-Learning Team member to review the 096 Community Service & Learning Syllabus.

 - Decide on your service site.
 Many require you to take additional steps before you are able to serve, such as completing a volunteer application, background check, health clearance, and/or interview.

 - The Service-Learning Team will connect you with the site to complete their respective selection and/or orientation process.
 Your site supervisor may be a staff member or volunteer coordinator at the community organization, either a non-profit or K-12 School; some service placements are led by UMBC Service-Learning Student Coordinators.